diego-m-gil/Zurich_Parking_Bot/README.md

 ZhParkingBot is a Telegram bot designed to assist users in finding parking spaces in Zürich by providing real-time data from the [PLS Zürich RSS Feed](http://www.pls-zh.ch/plsFeed/rss).
 This data includes the current availability of parking spots in various parking houses, as well as their open/closed status.

+You can start interacting with the bot directly by clicking here: [@ZhParkingBot on Telegram](https://t.me/ZhParkingBot).

 The bot uses location-based services to help users find the nearest parking houses to their shared location.
 It calculates the distance between the user and the parking houses and provides detailed information, including:

 - **Address**: The exact location of the parking house.